-Will Lindberg is a paramedic and a member of our team at Pro EMS who sparked our organization’s dedication to living donation.
-A chance run-in with a patient experiencing the pain of liver failure led him to research transplants, where he learned that giving a portion of your liver while alive was possible.
-As Will himself later put it, “once I understood that, I thought to myself, ‘how do I even argue against doing something like that?’”
+Will Lindberg is a paramedic and former member of the team at Pro EMS who sparked the company’s dedication to living donation.
+A chance run-in with a patient experiencing the pain of liver failure led Will to research transplants.
+He learned that he could donate a portion of his liver to give new life to someone on the transplant waiting list.
+As Will describes, “once I understood that, I thought to myself, ‘how do I even argue against doing something like that?’”

-Will’s wonderful example inspired our entire team and led us to creating EMS Gives Life.
-Our goal is to ensure that any first responder who wants to be a living donor receives the right guidance, resources, and support to make their journey as easy as possible.
+Once Will’s story came out, his selfless example inspired the entire team at Pro EMS to launch EMS Gives Life to ensure that any first responder wishing to be a living donor receives the guidance, resources, and support they need at every step on their life-giving journey as easy.